eclipse-symphony/symphony/docs/symphony-book/campaign-management/campaign-scenarios.md

 ## Canary Deployment

 Symphony offers several ways to model a canary deployment, depending on your specific requirements.
-The following discussion assumes you have an application with a frontend and a backend, and you want to rollout a canary deployment for the backend.
+The following discussion assumes you have an application with a frontend and a backend, and you want to roll out a canary deployment for the backend.

 ### Modeling the application